Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Paths through the Royal Botanic Gardens

 MAP.
-Established in 1816, the Sydney Royal Botanic Gardens feature an array of plant life.
+Established in 1816, the Sydney Royal Botanical Gardens feature an array of plant life.
 Free for visitors to stroll and admire, the park also offers a range of programs and tours.

-From the Royal Botanic Gardens, continue your Sydney city sightseeing tour and walk northeast to the point to Mrs. Macquarie’s Chair.
+Continue your Sydney city sightseeing tour and walk northeast and out onto the point and find…

 #5 Mrs. Macquarie’s Chair